RaphaelS1/distribution_discrimination/README.md

 # distribution_discrimination
 Code for Sonabend, Bender and Vollmer.
 2022.
-Evaluation of survival distribution predictions with discrimination measures.
+Avoiding C-hacking when evaluating survival distribution predictions with discrimination measures.